GageAllenCarpenter/JCache/README.md

 ```

 ### Retrieving Data
-The 'get' method retrieves the cached data from the cache file and returns it as a list.
+The `get` method retrieves the cached data from the cache file and returns it as a list.
 You need to provide a TypeReference to specify the data type you want to retrieve.
-If the cache file is empty or unavailable, the method returns 'null'.
+If the cache file is empty or unavailable, the method returns `null`.
 ```java
  public static void main(String[] args) {
      // Define a folder and file for the cache